Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 This guide shows how to initialize a quantum circuit.

-There are two ways to create a :class:`~qiskit.circuit.QuantumCircuit` object:
+There are two ways to create a :class:`~.QuantumCircuit` object:

 * Specifying the number of qubits and bits.
-* Creating :class:`~qiskit.circuit.QuantumRegister`\ s and :class:`~qiskit.circuit.ClassicalRegister`\ s
+* Creating :class:`~.QuantumRegister`\ s and :class:`~.ClassicalRegister`\ s.

 Create from number of qubits and bits
 =====================================

-In order to create a :class:`~qiskit.circuit.QuantumCircuit` by only specifying the number of bits and qubits, you need to follow these steps.
+In order to create a :class:`~.QuantumCircuit` by only specifying the number of bits and qubits, you need to follow these steps.

 .. jupyter-execute::